 - recorded ideas and observations from first-hand studies, such as their own drawings and photography, and secondary imagery from books, magazines and the internet - explored and experimented with different media, techniques and processes - carried out relevant research into artists, designers and cultural influences related to their ideas - selected, reviewed and refined their ideas as work progresses to plan and produce a personal and coherent final outcome.

 The supporting studies can be up to two sheets of A2.
-Candidates may use both sides of the paper.
-They may work in any size or appropriate media.
-Any work that is fragile, three-dimensional or larger than A2 must be photographed.
-The photographs must be mounted on A2 and clearly labelled.
-This applies to both the supporting studies and the final outcome.
+Candidates may work in any size or media, but all work must be clearly labelled prior to the work being photographed for submission to Cambridge International.